FrancisMurillo/xlfn/README.md

 Dependency

 - <a href="https://raw.githubusercontent.com/FrancisMurillo/xlbutil/master/Modules/ArrayUtil.bas">ArrayUtil.bas</a> - Since **xlfn** is built-on ArrayUtil, this module is it's only dependency as well as to build on the Map, Reduce and Filter using Arrays.
+It is recommended to get <a href="https://github.com/FrancisMurillo/xlbutil">xlbutil</a> to avoid this missing module definition

 Core